 Create a Supporter account and submit an application to become a Creator.
 This lets us know your basic info, what your goals for the platform are, and a few accessibility questions that help us connect you with another member for the next step.
 Volunteer Moderators will verify your contact information and confirm that your organization and goals fit with our platform rules.

-The Creator can answer your questions, suggest ideas, and help guide you into the voting and community processes that will help you be a part of the community.
-The purpose of this is not to test you, but to introduce you into the community and guide you.
+In addition to answering your questions, we can suggest ideas, and help guide you into the voting and community processes that will help you be a part of the community.
+The purpose of this call is not to test you, but to introduce you into the community and guide you.

 Step 3 - Become a Creator